kshitijahande/Hate-Detection/README.md

 ## Usage
 - No setup needed, just a google account 😺
 - You can directly open the link visible on each ipynb Notebook in this repository and copy the notebook to your personal drive to get started!
+- "2_classifier_tfidf_pos_logistic_regression.ipynb" contains code for the best performing model
+- The dataset is pulled in the .ipynb notebook itself so there is no need to explicitly copy data files
 - If you wish to contribute, clone this repository
 ```
 git clone 'https://github.com/kshitijahande/Hate-Detection.git'